 Five new commissions by early-career makers Lucie Gledhill, Abigail Booth and Max Bainbridge (Forest + Found), Mark Corfield-Moore, Tana West and Bethan Lloyd Worthington brought about through the biennial Jerwood Makers Open.
 Each artist combines a high level of technical skill with imagination and intellectual adventure, constituting a fresh and exciting direction in their work.

-The artists were selected from over 300 applications in response to a UK-wide call for entries for self-directed projects from artists, makers and collaborators within 10 years of establishing their practice.
-Each artist receives a bursary of £8,000 to support experimentation and the making of new work for this exhibition.
-A curatorial development programme will run alongside the exhibitions made possible with Art Fund support.
+The artists were selected from hundreds of applications in response to an open call for self-directed projects from UK-based makers and collaborators within 10 years of establishing their practice.
+Each artist received a bursary of £8,000 to support experimentation and the making of new work for this exhibition.

 Jerwood Makers Open was established in 2010 to promote the significance of making and materials within the visual arts arena, seeking to support exceptional skill and imagination.
-It supports artists to freely develop creative ideas central to their individual practices.
+Since 2010, Jerwood Arts has awarded commissioning funds totaling £217,500 directly to artists through this project.
+It has supported 24 major new commissions, offering a rare opportunity for artists to freely develop creative ideas central to their individual practices.
 It looks broadly at how contemporary artists are defining or challenging the boundaries of what has traditionally been described as applied arts.
-Alumni include: Jasleen Kaur, Keith Harrison, Jessica Harrison, James Rigler, Silvia Weidenbach and Will Shannon.
+Alumni include: Keith Harrison, James Rigler, Matthew Raw, Nao Matsunaga and Will Shannon.